Skip to main content

 stats_port: 8222

-# For an additional NATS running outside any container
+# For an additional NATS running outside a container

 instance: "NAME_ASSOCIATED_WITH_YOUR_ADDITIONAL_SERVICE"